ariana-dobrostal/TectonicHR/README.md

 The system has three types of users: citizens, seismologists and administrators.

 Citizen
-• does not have to register to use the application
+• does not have to register to use the application <br />
 • is offered the choice of selecting the last earthquake, a new earthquake or older earthquakes
 • can fill out and submit a questionnaire for a new earthquake
 • available overview of the preliminary earthquake intensity map